Moral qualms delay EU blacklist of Israeli settlers

 Genocide case

-Meanwhile, Israel has killed 25,700 Palestinians in Gaza since 7 October, prompting South Africa to bring a case of 'genocidal intent' at the International Court of Justice in The Hague, and a global moral debate of vastly bigger proportions than the Czech or German worries on inappropriate settler-Hamas comparisons.
+Meanwhile, Israel has killed 25,700 Palestinians in Gaza since 7 October, prompting South Africa to bring a case of 'genocidal intent' at the International Court of Justice in The Hague, and a global moral debate of vastly bigger proportions than the EU angst on inappropriate settler-Hamas comparisons.

 A surge in Israeli-settler attacks has also killed 10 Palestinians and displaced over 1,200 others in the West Bank since the Gaza war began.